 You can submit your application in 3 ways:

 County Connection-ADA Certification

 After we receive and review your application, you may receive a phone call for additional information.
 You may also be called to come down to our office for an in-person interview and/or your application may be sent to your doctor for additional information on your disability and how it prevents you from taking public transportation.
 In the event that LINK requests your participation in an in-person interview, please note that a ride to and from the interview location will be provided free of charge.

 You will be notified by mail of your eligibility status within 21 days of receipt of your completed application.

-You will be happy to know that you may obtain a reduced fare on fixed-route buses by presenting your ADA paratransit eligibility letter, your Documentation of ADA paratransit eligibility form (both of these items will be mailed to you when you are certified), your ADA paratransit eligibility ID card, a Medicare card, or any proof of age 65 or older.
+You will be happy to know that you may obtain a reduced fare on fixed route buses by presenting any one of the following documents: your ADA paratransit eligibility letter, your Documentation of ADA paratransit eligibility form (both of these items will be mailed to you when you are certified), your ADA paratransit eligibility ID card, a Medicare card, or any proof of being age 65 or older.

 To see the current fare types and prices on fixed route buses, please follow the link countyconnection.com/fares/fare-types-prices.

 The ADA paratransit eligibility card is used to identify you as someone who has been certified to use paratransit service.
 You may need this card if you travel outside of the San Francisco Bay Area.
 In addition, you may use card to travel at a discount on County Connection fixed route buses.